mjsull/qhery/README.md

 ### Example usage:

-`qhery run --database_dir database_dir --vcf sample.vcf --pipeline_dir output_dir --lineage Omicron/BA.1 --sample_name mysample --rx_list Sotrovimab Remdesivir`
+`qhery run --database_dir database_dir --vcf sample.vcf --pipeline_dir output_dir --lineage Omicron/BA.1 --sample_name mysample --rx_list Sotrovimab`

+Determines the amino acid changes caused by the mutations listed in sample.vcf and then compares them to a list of mutations that cause a reduction in Sotrovimab binding.

 `qhery run --database_dir database_dir --vcf sample.vcf --pipeline_dir output_dir --lineage Omicron/BA.1 --sample_name mysample --rx_list Sotrovimab Remdesivir --fasta sample.consensus.fasta --bam sample.primertrimmed.rg.sorted.bam`

+Determines the amino acid changes caused by the mutations listed in sample.vcf.
+Additionally will use lofreq to find minor alleles in the BAM file.
+Finally they are  compared to a list of mutations that cause a reduction in Sotrovimab binding or reduction in Remdesivir efficiency.

 `qhery list_rx`

+List treatments for which resistance information exists.

 ### Example output: